Hai4320/How-mobile-cross-platform-works/README.md

 - It executes IL **Just-In-Time (JIT)**: at runtime the Mono VM translates IL into machine code on-the-fly.
 - Mono is what the **Editor** uses (so Play Mode can hot-reload scripts) and what most **development builds** use.
 - Pros: fast iteration, smaller build, supports runtime code generation.
-- Cons: slower steady-state perf than native, and not allowed on iOS (Apple forbids JIT in App Store apps) or on most consoles.
+- Cons: slower steady-state performance than native, and not allowed on iOS (Apple forbids JIT in App Store apps) or on most consoles.

 **IL2CPP — the AOT backend**

 - IL2CPP (*Intermediate Language To C++*) is Unity's proprietary **Ahead-of-Time** toolchain.
 - Instead of running IL at runtime, IL2CPP converts the IL into **C++** source code at build time.
-Unity's `il2cpp.exe` tool reads each `.dll` and emits equivalent C++ that calls into a small C++ runtime (`libil2cpp`) for things like GC and reflection.
+Unity's IL2CPP toolchain reads each `.dll` and emits equivalent C++ that calls into a small C++ runtime (`libil2cpp`) for things like GC and reflection.
 - The generated C++ is then handed to the platform's native toolchain (NDK/Clang on Android, Clang/LLVM on iOS) and compiled to machine code.
 - IL2CPP is **mandatory** for iOS (no JIT possible) and for **64-bit Android** binaries on the Play Store (a Google Play submission requirement since 2019).
 - Pros: native-level performance, smaller startup overhead, better code stripping, harder to reverse-engineer than IL.